microsoft/winget-cli/doc/windows-package-manager-v1-roadmap.md

 ### Releases

-Releases will be availabe here on GitHub first<br/> We will release to the App Installer for Insiders as frequenly as the releases have met our quality bars.
+Releases will be availabe here on GitHub first<br/> We will release to the App Installer for Insiders as frequently as the releases have met our quality bars.

 ## Windows Package Manager Roadmap / Timeline